-I don’t see many True Season clients, with the exception of True Summers who outnumber all other Seasons combined by 1:3… and I practice 12 Season Colour Analysis!
-Very complicated coloring, True Summer, and all too easy to misplace into another Season.
+I don’t see many True Season clients, with the exception of True Summers who outnumber all other Seasons combined by 1:3, and I practice 12 Season Colour Analysis!
+Very complicated colouring, True Summer, and all too easy to misplace into another Season.

 In other cases, the woman placed herself among the Winter Seasons and the hair is too cool and too red, which looks crisp and severe, like the pie crust burned round the edges.

 Autumns are often thought to be red-haired, and it is possible but not common.
-They can certainly wear a dark copper highlight if they chose, but the natural color is not often red.
-The red would not be carrot; it would be squash.
+They can certainly wear a dark copper highlight if they chose, but the natural colour is not often red.
+The red would not be carrot, it would be squash.
 Carrot’s clear yellow-orange, as Rupert Grint’s, belongs to a Spring.
-The colors in the chair below are the right highlight range.
-The wicker basket is Soft Autumn’s.
+The colours in the chair below are the right highlight range.
+The wicker basket is Soft Autumn.
 The dried flowers are too light as a highlight for any Autumn I know.
 The silver lanterns on the left side would be pretty on a Light Summer/Spring.

 On this chart, I like golden chestnut and henna red.
 For a highlight, I would choose copper blonde.
 Obvious redness in the hair of Soft Autumn beyond muted apricot is too much.
 This Season can manage it far better.